 “The most compelling of the recollections is the hearing run by Richard Arens to investigate Holliday’s potential communist leanings.” –LA Weekly

-The production materials for Concealing Judy Holliday include:
+The Authorized Materials/Rehearsal Package for Concealing Judy Holliday consists of: